+* Projections are based on estimated catches of 14,659 t used in place of maximum permissible ABC for 2022, and 11,130 t used in place of maximum permissible ABC for 2023-2024.
+The final catch for 2022 was estimated by taking the average tons caught between Oct 19 and December 31 over the previous 5 years (2017-2021), and adding this average amount to the catch-to-date as of Oct 19, 2022 which is shown at the bottom of Table 1.
+The 2023 and 2024 catches were estimated as the average of the total catch in each of the last 5 years.

 Tables

-Catch by Spp.

 Table 1.
-Catch (in tons, t) of flathead sole and Bering flounder combined Hippoglossoides elassodon and Flathead sole only, and Hippoglossoides spp. only in the BSAI as of Oct 19, 2022 Observer data on species-specific extrapolated weight in each haul was summed over hauls within each year and used to calculate the proportion of the total Hippoglossoides spp. catch that was flathead sole or Bering flounder.
-Proportions were multiplied by the total Hippoglossoides spp. (flathead sole and Bering flounder combined) catches reported by AKFIN to obtain total catch of flathead sole separately from that of Bering flounder.
-2022 catches are current as of Oct 19, 2022 and the value shown below does not include projections through the end of the year.
+Catch (in tons, t) of flathead sole and Bering flounder combined (Hippoglossoides spp.),Flathead sole only, and Bering flounder only as of Oct 19, 2022.
+Observer data of species-specific extrapolated weight in each haul was summed over hauls within each year and used to calculate the proportion of the total Hippoglossoides spp. catch that was Flathead sole or Bering flounder.
+Proportions were multiplied by the total Hippoglossoides spp (Flathead sole and Bering flounder combined) catches reported by AKFIN to obtain total catch of flathead sole separately from that of Bering flounder.
+The 2022 catches are current as of Oct 19, 2022 and the value shown below does not include projections through the end of the year.